Donate

 Instructions

-AEJG built and maintains this Equity Dashboard for your use.
-To start, explore our data sources and glossary, or select a use case to learn more about the Equity Dashboard types.
+AEJG built and maintains these Equity Dashboards to help you begin to consider how each choice in the life of a criminal case may contribute to, reflect, or help resolve disproportionality and inequity.
+To start, explore our data sources or select a use case to learn more about the Equity Dashboard types.

 Use Cases